All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Case reports and patient surveys Self-reported mood improvements, reduced emotional eating, and better energy Weak (anecdotal)

-Dedicated depression RCTs Currently underway; no published results yet Pending
+Dedicated depression RCTs Currently underway. no published results yet Pending

 What This Means for Patients Right Now

-That said, for patients who qualify for GLP-1 therapy based on their metabolic profile (obesity, type 2 diabetes, or related conditions), the potential mood benefits represent a meaningful secondary advantage worth discussing with a physician.
+But for patients who qualify for GLP-1 therapy based on their metabolic profile (obesity, type 2 diabetes, or related conditions), the potential mood benefits represent a meaningful secondary advantage worth discussing with a physician.
 We see this frequently in our own practice.
 Patients who start GLP-1 medication for weight management often report improvements in energy, sleep, self-confidence, and overall emotional well-being within the first few months of treatment.

 The most important step is working with a provider who understands both the metabolic and mental health dimensions of your care.
-Our physician-supervised telehealth platform is built for exactly this kind of comprehensive evaluation consultation.
+Our physician-supervised telehealth platform is built for exactly this kind of thorough evaluation consultation.

 Risks and Considerations